HanchaiN/Lectures/00 - Summary/SCCH134 - Organic Chemistry for Medical Science/09B - Reactions of Carboxylic Acids.md

 		- Resonance: delocalizing
 			- Have stronger effect
 			- Possibly via Conjugation system
-			- “ortho-” / “para-” have more effect than “meta-” despite the distance
+			- "ortho-" / "para-" have more effect than "meta-" despite the distance
 		- EDG → Less Acidic & EWG → More Acidic
 	- More acidic than phenol and alcohol (and water), resp.
 		- Less resonance than phenol but negative charge goes to high EN